Jessica Lowndes: Singing

 Lowndes later collaborated with music producers James Rendon and Kayden Boche to record a featuring version of French American Idol finalist Jérémy Amelin's single "Undone" — which premiered online on May 6, 2011 and was released worldwide on May 23, 2011.

 On October 11, 2011, CBS Records released her debut single "Fool" on iTunes.
-Shortly after, Lowndes released her follow-up single "I Wish I Was Gay", alongside its official music video directed by Frank E. Flowers, on November 11, 2011.
+Shortly afterwards, Lowndes released her follow-up single "I Wish I Was Gay", alongside its official music video directed by Frank E. Flowers, on November 11, 2011.
 On January 25, 2012, Lowndes released her debut EP—featuring singles I Wish I Was Gay and Nothing Like This, along with two new songs Stamp of Love and Go Back.

 The Devil's Carnival soundtrack also features a song titled In All My Dreams I Drown performed by Lowndes and released on April 3, 2012.

 On May 14, 2012, her single The Other Girl premiered on Complex.com.
 The single was released on iTunes on May 16, 2012.
 On February 6, 2013, Lowndes announced that she would release her self-written second EP titled TBT (Throwback Thursday) on March 14, 2013, along with one track off it every Thursdays for four weeks.
 On February 7, 2013, Aperture Entertainment released Fly Away as the lead single from her EP.

 On September 9, 2014, Lowndes released her single Silicone in Stereo.
 The official music video premiered on September 6, 2014, both on YouTube and Vevo.
 The song peaked at number 35 on Billboard Canada's Top 50 and number 65 on the US Top 100.

 Lowndes was included on People magazine's list of World's Most Beautiful People of 2009, along with co-stars from the series 90210.